Queens Quay station: Tunnel intrusions

 Between 2014 and 2018, 26 motorists inadvertently drove through the Queens Quay tunnel portal via the streetcar ramp on Queens Quay West between York and Bay streets and became trapped in the tunnel.
 It took the TTC anywhere from 15 minutes to 5 hours to extract trapped vehicles.
 In 2016, one automobile reached Union station despite the tunnel having no provision for rubber-tire vehicles, with streetcar tracks protruding from a shallow trench.
 In April 2017, to prevent motorist invasions, the TTC made changes at the tunnel entrance by lowering warning lights closer to driver eye level, by placing a flashing light on a pole between the tracks, by adding rumble strips and by adding signs on posts that also narrow the passage to the tunnel.
 However, despite these efforts, another motorist drove down the ramp on October 18, 2017, and became trapped in the trench at the bottom.
 The 24th incident of automobile intrusion occurred on March 17, 2018, spurring the TTC to take further precautions.
 On April 22, 2018, the TTC added 6 new bollards at the east side of the intersection of Queens Quay West and York Street to obstruct drivers from driving onto the right-of-way and into the tunnel.
 Further, in late July 2018, the TTC installed two gates at the top of the ramp to the tunnel which can be opened in 3 seconds by a transponder on an approaching streetcar.

 On January 22, 2020, a 27th motorist bypassed all the barriers at the tunnel entrance and travelled all the way to Union station before becoming stuck.
 The intruding SUV passed through the bollards and went past the lights and gates installed in 2018.
 On December 11, 2023, another motorist tailed a streetcar before the gates were lowered, also getting stuck in the tunnel.
+On February 3, 2026, a motorist fled the scene on foot after getting their vehicle stuck on the streetcar platform, resulting in a four-hour service delay.